mlaursen/dotfiles/README.md

 # install rust (if not using homebrew)
 curl https://sh.rustup.rs -sSf | sh

+# install tree-sitter (WSL only.; Use homebrew for Mac)
+cargo install tree-sitter-cli --locked

 # Start nvim to start installing packages
 nvim
 ```